Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Anti-acids

-- Painkillers (paracetamol and ibuprofen)
+- Painkillers (such as paracetamol and ibuprofen)

 - Eye drops